CarGurus: Business

-The company was involved in a trademark dispute with the Rich Rebuilds channel, who changed their name after legal action was threatened.

 Recognition

 CarGurus ranked on the Inc. 500 Fastest Growing Private Companies in 2011, 2012, and 2013, and the Inc. 5000 in 2014, 2015, and 2016.
 The company was also named to Forbes' Most Promising Companies list in 2015.

 Partnerships

-As of 2014, CarGurus provides all used and new cars searches for Boston.com.
+In 2025, CarGurus became a founding partner of Boston Common Golf—part of Fenway Sports Group and one of six inaugural teams in TGL, a league that combines virtual simulation with live-action play.
+The team features major champions Rory McIlroy, Hideki Matsuyama, Adam Scott, and Keegan Bradley.